paigeweber13/paigeweber13.github.io/index.md

 At the Testing Center, employee seniority is determined by the number of fall or winter semesters the employee has worked, and the more senior an employee is, the earlier they will be able to register for shifts.
 This was done so that those who have worked the longest have first choice of shifts.
 The day before registration was to open for new employees at the testing center, we discovered that the function that counted the number of semesters an employee has worked included spring and summer terms in its count, instead of only counting fall and winter semesters.
 The employee designated to make this change had to leave work before finding the bug, so I took over.
 In less than one hour, I discovered the bug, wrote a fix, and published it to our live website.
 Turns out whoever had written the code to count semesters had not written any code to differentiate between Fall/Winter and Spring/Summer semesters.
 What an oversight!
 My fix can be viewed [here](/resources/code - count semesters worked.png).

 # Using My Software
 You might be interested in checking out my prerequisite crawler for BYU.
 This enables you to find the prerequisites for a list of BYU courses along with the courses made available by those classes.
-[Click here for more info,](https://brianweber13.github.io/byu-prereq-crawler/) or you can just [try it out!](https://brianweber13.github.io/byu-prereq-crawler/byu-prereq-crawler.html)
+[Click here for more info,](https://rileyweber13.github.io/byu-prereq-crawler/) or you can just [try it out!](https://rileyweber13.github.io/byu-prereq-crawler/byu-prereq-crawler.html)

 # How to Contribute
 Look for an open issue, write a fix, and open a pull request.
-My most active project is currently the [LDS Mission Tracker](https://github.com/brianweber13/mission-tracker).

 <a class="btn btn-success" href="/#" role="button">Back to top</a>